Can a Power of Attorney Override a Living Will?

 When establishing powers of attorney or a living will, it is important to consider any relevant laws in place that govern these documents.
 An individual’s state may have specific laws or statutes related to these topics, so researching the local jurisdiction is essential.

 Powers of attorney are generally subject to state law, which can help define the authority given to an agent.
 Typically, an individual will need to meet certain age requirements, be of sound mind, and be competent in order for a power of attorney to be legally enforceable.
-Additionally, laws may specify certain types of powers of attorney, such as medical and durable, that allow for more control.
+Additionally, laws may specify certain types of powers of attorney, such as medical and durable power, that allow for more control.

 Living wills also differ from state to state, depending on the type of medical situations that may be addressed.
 The statutes may apply to healthcare directives, organ donation wishes, guardianship provisions, and other ideas related to end-of-life decisions.
 Ultimately, understanding the relevant laws and regulations in a particular geographic area is important to ensure that all matters are properly handled.